 The drill rounds are critical for the Ajax programme’s training systems and operational readiness.
 With additional Ajax vehicles and training platforms now in service, the need for these rounds has become increasingly urgent.
 The MOD emphasised that their procurement is essential to adhering to the timelines set out under the Future Soldier Integrated Review.

-The contract will help mitigate delays that have previously impacted the Ajax programme.
+The contract, if awarded, will help mitigate delays that have previously impacted the Ajax programme.

 Regulatory Justification